Authorities drop investigation into Telegraph columnist Allison Pearson - ExBulletin

 Authorities drop investigation into Telegraph columnist Allison Pearson

-The authorities have abandoned their investigation » in Telegraph columnist Allison Pearson.
-It comes after Essex Police visited her home on November 10 to investigate a post she made on social media platform X.
+AUTHORITIES drop investigation into wire reporter Allison Pearson through social media post.

-Right Arrow News reported Earlier this week, Pearson said he had not been told which specific post triggered the investigation or who filed the complaint.
+STRAIGHT ARROW NEWS reported earlier this week that Essex Police went to Pearson's home on November 10 to investigate a post she made on the social media platform would not say what message or who filed the complaint against her.

-Pearson claimed police told him the incident was being treated as a “non-criminal hate incident”, but Essex Police disputed the claims.
-They said the investigation was aimed at whether his message “incited racial hatred online”.
+PEARSON CLAIMED THAT POLICE TOLD HIM THE INCIDENT WAS BEING TREATED AS A “NON-CRIMINAL HATE INCIDENT,” BUT POLICE REFUT THOSE CLAIMS, SAYING THEY WERE INVESTIGATING HIS POST AS “INCITETING RACIAL HATE ONLINE.”

 |